VictorKoffed/Projekt-Android/README.md

 1. i pulled 340g in the live brew chart and in the detailbrewscreen it sayed 429g?
 2. Fix  banner to Bean, Method och grinder with a fitting background
+3. Fix the flowgraph in the BrewDetailScreen, make it to ignore high numbers, normal value around 0-20 g/s?

 ##  ToDo List